jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 I'm not planning on testing that scenario, however, because I'm happy with how it flies on the 520s I have.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/eWuRqClLBZo?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD big open field on a heavy Turnigy 4S 500 mAh battery"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/eWuRqClLBZo?rel=0" frameBorder="0" allowFullScreen title="GEPRC Skip3 HD big open field on a heavy Turnigy 4S 500 mAh battery" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### Flight test on a 2S GNB 450mAh battery